hsherl/hsherl.github.io/content/supervisions/ethics.md

 Overview:

-- Schneewind, 'Voluntarism and the Foundations of Ethics'
+- Schneewind, 'Voluntarism and the Foundations of Ethics'.

 Primary readings central thinkers can be found in Schneewind's *Moral Philosophy from Montaigne to Kant*.
 Choose among chapters about: